 Are you looking for free online counselling?
-It is one of the most common requests people have and though I do not offer free sessions I am keen to share with you the organisations across the world that offer free online therapy.
+It is one of the most common requests people have and though I do not offer free sessions, I am keen to share with you the organizations across the world that offer free online therapy.

-Below I have listed a number of services that provide free online therapy or free online listening services.
+Below, I have listed several services that provide free online therapy or free online listening services.

 If in doubt, please check with a professional body in your country (such as the BACP in the UK).

 I offer paid online counselling sessions.
 Contact me for availability.

 People might wonder if free counselling is worth it.
 If it is provided by a professionally trained and qualified therapist, then it should be no different to the standards of therapy you receive from private therapy.
 However, you may find that there is a limit on the number of sessions you can have.

 Free counselling, when provided by a trained and qualified professional counsellor should be delivered to the same standard as if you were paying for it.
 The therapist will usually be a member of a professional organisation, such as the BACP in the UK, meaning that they adhere to certain levels of conduct and professionalism.

 There are countless links on the internet offering ‘free counselling’ but be aware that these are often marketing techniques designed to get you to sign up to a subscription service that may not adhere to the same levels of professionalism.